-Successful applicants will be required to enter into a legally binding grant agreement with the Commonwealth represented by the Department of Communications and the Arts.
-The Department uses the simple Commonwealth Funding Agreement. www.finance.gov.au/resource-management/grants/grant-agreement-template/.
+Successful applicants will be required to enter into a legally binding grant agreement with the Commonwealth represented by the Office for the Arts, using the simple Commonwealth Funding Agreement. www.finance.gov.au/resource-management/grants/grant-agreement-template/.

 Standard terms and conditions for the grant agreement will apply and cannot be changed.
 A schedule may be used to outline the specific grant requirements.
 Any additional conditions attached to the grant will be identified in the grant offer or during the grant agreement negotiations.